-Independent auditor 6.
+6. Independent auditor

-RSM Chio Lim LLP has expressed willingness to accept re-appointment.
+RSM SG Assurance LLP has expressed willingness to accept re-appointment.
+This audit firm was known as RSM Chio Lim LLP before 1 March 2024.

-Report of audit and risk management committee 7.
+7. Report of audit and risk management committee

 The members of the audit and risk management committee at the date of this report are as follows: